devoloperMadhuja/Real-Time-Face-Mask-Detection/README.md

 (images/no_mask_detection.png)

+## 📜 License
-## **📜 LicenseThis project is open-source and free to use for educational and research purposes.**
+**This project is open-source and free to use for educational and research purposes.**
+## 🙌 Contributing
-## **🙌 ContributingContributions are always welcome!
+**Contributions are always welcome!
 Feel free to open issues or submit pull requests. 😊**